Did You Know?

 Active Trans is contacted frequently by trail users like Duncan who are concerned about the safety of the Navy Pier Flyover detour, especially the segment over the bridge, which is too narrow to accommodate the volume of trail users.
 Until the flyover is complete, we’ve called for the city to convert a travel lane nearest to the sidewalk to trail use and separate it from car traffic with physical barriers.

-Active Trans has been urging the city and state leaders to come together to fully fund and build all three phases of the flyover and avoid any further delays.
+to fully fund and build all three phases of the flyover and avoid any further delays.

 We’re glad to report that the project now appears to be fully funded and on track.